PowerShell/platyPS/docs/Update-MarkdownHelpSchema.md

 ```

 ## DESCRIPTION
-Migrate to the latest markdown help schema.
+The **Update-MarkdownHelpSchema** cmdlet migrates markdown help files to the latest PlatyPS markdown help schema.

-As a release 0.4.0, there are two schemas: 1.0.0 and 2.0.0
-We highly encourage you to migrate to the latest schema.
+We recommend you update to the latest schema.

-It's easlier and provides visually apealing expirience.
+Currently, there are two schemas: 1.0.0 and 2.0.0.
 ## EXAMPLES

-### Example 1
+### Example 1: Update to current schema
 ```
-PS C:\> Update-MarkdownHelpSchema .\Examples\PSReadLine.dll-help.md -OutputFolder .\PSReadLine
+PS C:\> Update-MarkdownHelpSchema -Path ".\Examples\PSReadLine.dll-help.md" -OutputFolder ".\PSReadLine"

-    Directory: D:\dev\platyPS\PSReadLine
+    Directory: D:\Working\PlatyPS\PSReadLine

 Mode                LastWriteTime         Length Name